RichardPHarris/Personal-Projects/README.md

 - URL is the link for your post
 - Caption is the post caption
 - SourceUrl is the image posted

+If you have an understanding of json, feel free to edit this as you see fit, more infomation can be found on this discord document section here: https://discord.com/developers/docs/resources/webhook.